1960 U-2 incident: Background

-In July 1958, U.S. President Dwight D. Eisenhower requested permission from the Pakistani prime minister Feroze Khan Noon for the U.S. to establish a secret intelligence facility in Pakistan and for the U-2 spyplane to fly from Pakistan.
+In July 1958, U.S. President Dwight D. Eisenhower requested permission from the Pakistani prime minister Feroze Khan Noon for the U.S. to establish a secret intelligence facility in Pakistan and for the U-2 spy plane to fly from Pakistan.
 The U-2 flew at altitudes that could not be reached by Soviet fighter jets of the era; it was believed to be beyond the reach of Soviet missiles as well.
 A facility established in Badaber (Peshawar Air Station), 10 mi from Peshawar, was a cover for a major communications intercept operation run by the United States National Security Agency (NSA).
 Badaber was an excellent location because of its proximity to Soviet central Asia.
 This enabled the monitoring of missile test sites, key infrastructure and communications.
 The U-2 "spy-in-the-sky" was allowed to use the Pakistan Air Force section of Peshawar Airport to gain vital photo intelligence in an era before satellite observation.

-President Eisenhower did not want to fly American U-2 pilots over the Soviet Union because he felt that if one of these pilots were to be shot down or captured, it could be seen as an act of aggression.
-At a time like the Cold War, any act of aggression could spark open conflict between the two countries.
-In order to ease the burden of flying Americans into Soviet airspace the idea developed to have British pilots from the Royal Air Force fly these missions in place of the American Central Intelligence Agency (CIA).
-With the United Kingdom still reeling from the aftermath of the Suez Crisis and in no position to snub American requests, the British government was amenable to the proposal.
-Using British pilots allowed Eisenhower to be able to use the U-2 aircraft to spy for American interests in the Soviet Union, while still being able to plausibly deny any affiliation if a mission became compromised.
+Eisenhower did not want to fly American U-2 pilots over the Soviet Union.
+He believed that if one of these pilots were to be shot down or captured, the flight could be seen as an act of aggression that might spark open conflict.
+Someone suggested using British pilots from the Royal Air Force fly these missions instead of U.S. Central Intelligence Agency (CIA) pilots, which would allow Eisenhower to deny U.S. involvement.
+With the United Kingdom still reeling from the aftermath of the Suez Crisis and in no position to snub American requests, the British government consented to the proposal.